appbaseio/analytics.js/README.md

 #### Set global events

-Sets the global events which will be added to all analytics requests.
+Sets the global event data.
+This will be added to all the analytics requests made by the instance.

 ```ts
 setGlobalEventData(globalEvents: Object)